 Modi was very arrogant when I met him to discuss farmers protest, claims Meghalaya governor

-Satya Pal Malik claimed that when he spoke about the hundreds of farmers who had died in the protests, the prime minister said, ‘Did they die for me?’
+Satya Pal Malik claimed that when he spoke about the hundreds of farmers who had died in the protests, the prime minister said: ‘Did they die for me?’

 Meghalaya Governor Satya Pal Malik on Sunday claimed that Prime Minister Narendra Modi had behaved arrogantly when the two met to discuss the protests against the three farm laws, reported The Indian Express.